Skip to content

 Chandni Chowk/Moonlight Square Market

 Delhi’s oldest and busiest market looks back on a long history.
 As early as the 17th century, goods were sold in Moonlight Square.
 The traditional bazaar became famous as the location of numerous Bollywood movies.
-Books, jewelry, fabrics, clothing, electronics; the market provides all kinds of consumer goods imaginable.
+Books, jewellery, fabrics, clothing, and electronics; the market provides all kinds of consumer goods imaginable.
 The division of the area into different market areas and categories helps with orientation.

 Dilli Haat Weekly Market